picodata/picodata/CONTRIBUTING.md

 ## Contributing to Picodata
-This document describes contributing to Picodata
+This document describes contributing to Picodata, primarily the ways you can build and test it.

 ### Building Picodata from source
 #### Required build tools